mulderp/mulderp.github.com/_posts/2015-05-23-relations-with-bookshelfjs.md

 ---
 layout: post
-title: Relations with BookshelfJS
+title: Relations with Bookshelf.js
 tags: orm database
 ---
-SQL is still a very popular solution to organize and query data.
-While it is rather popular to use Node.js with NoSQL data stores, such as MongoDB, you can easily integrate [an RDMS with Node.js](http://thinkingonthinking.com/Bookshelf-an-ORM-for-Node/) too.
-This makes it possible to apply some concepts from [Active Record and Ruby-on-Rails](http://guides.rubyonrails.org/active_record_basics.html) to your next web application in Node.js.
+SQL solves many problems to organize and query data.
+Especially, the vocabulary of [Active Record and Ruby-on-Rails](http://guides.rubyonrails.org/active_record_basics.html) made working with relational data very simple.

+Yet, if you work with Node.js, as I do for most of my projects, libraries for object-relational mapping, or ORM's, feel like work in progress compared to Ruby-on-Rails.
+For Node.js, the [Bookshelf.js](http://bookshelfjs.org/) library looks very interesting as I wrote in [this blog post](http://bookshelfjs.org/).

-In my earlier blog post about Bookshelf, I mainly showed how to manually setup a schema with Knex.js.
-I left out a discussion how to work with related data.
-Therefore it is getting high time to iterate on the previous experiments.
-Even more so, as the libraries Knex and Bookshelf have made quite some progress since.
+In that post, I mainly showed how to manually setup a database schema with [Knex.js](http://knexjs.org/).
+I left out a discussion how to work with relations in Bookshelf.
+It is getting high time to iterate on those previous experiments.
+Even more so, as the libraries Knex and Bookshelf have made quite some progress since then.

 # Basic Relations

-To explore the new features of Bookshelf and Knex, let's work on a small application to manage movies data.
-In this example, movies have two interesting associations:
+To explore the new features of Bookshelf and Knex, let's work on a small API to provide movies data.
+Usually, you would model your data with [entity-relationship diagrams](http://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) first.
+But having a background in Ruby-on-Rails, the interesting part is the use of a language that captures the relations between data.
+The docs about [associations in Ruby-on-Rails](http://guides.rubyonrails.org/association_basics.html) will tell you the details.

+In this example about a movies database, movies have two interesting associations:

-* A Movie belongs to a Director (belongsTo).
-And, a Director has many Movies (hasMany).
-For example, Steven Spielberg directed Jurassic Park (1993) and E.T.
-(1982) among others.
+* A Movie *belongs to* a Director (association: "belongsTo").
+And, a Director has many Movies (association: "hasMany").
+For example, Steven Spielberg directed multiple movies, such as Jurassic Park (1993) and E.T.
+(1982).
-* A Movie belong to many Genres.
-And, Genres belong to many Movies.
+* A Movie *belongs to many* Genres (association: "belongsToMany").
+And, a Genre belongs to many Movies.
 For example, E.T. is a "Family" movie and a "Sci-Fi" movie.

-Managing these associations translate to 4 tables: Movies, directors, genres, join table movies_genres.
-And, to make the associations work, they require some foreign keys:
+Managing these associations translate into 4 tables: Movies, directors, genres, and a join table movies_genres.
+To make the associations work, we require some foreign keys (FK's) in the database:

 * A FK director_id in movies
 * A FK movie_id and a FK genre_id in movies_genres

+Now, let's bring this theory into something practical.

 # CLI migrations

 First, we need to setup a database schema.
-Instead of manual scripts, you now can get help from Knex at the command line to generate scripts.
-Running commands with Knex for migrations and seeds feel a lot like running "rake" in a Ruby-on-Rails project.
+Instead of manual scripts, you can get help from Knex at the command line to generate migrations.
+Running these commands with feel a lot like running "rake" in a Ruby-on-Rails project.

+First, you can run:

+    $ knex init

+This gives you a basic configuration file, similar to the database.yml in Ruby-on-Rails.
+For the movies project, I insert into the knexfile.js:

+    module.exports = {
+      development: {
+        client: 'sqlite3',
+        connection: {
+          filename: './dev.movies'
+        }
+      }
+    };

-First, you can run "knex migrate:make" for some tables:
+Now, we can prepare some migrations with the "knex migrate:make" command:

     $ knex migrate:make create_movies
     $ knex migrate:make create_genres
     $ knex migrate:make create_movies_genres
     $ knex migrate:make create_directors

-Next, let's fill in these migrations:

-    $ cat > migrations/20150523115815_create_movies.js
+Let's fill in the schema for movies in migrations/20150523115815_create_movies.js:

        var table = function (table) {
          table.increments().primary();
          table.string('title');
          table.integer('year');
-         table.integer('director_id');
+         table.integer('director_id').references('directors.id');
          table.timestamps();
        };